pbisen/pbisen.github.io/content/DevOps/canary-analysis.md

 # Automated Canary Analysis with Kayenta

-In my role as a Site Reliability Engineer at CRED, I implemented an automated canary analysis system using Kayenta and Referee.
+In my role as a Site Reliability Engineer, I implemented an automated canary analysis system using Kayenta and Referee.
 This post details the architecture, implementation, and lessons learned from building this system.

 ## What is Canary Analysis?